optimuspwnius/fontawesome-subset/README.md

       html.html_safe
     end

+Reference the stylesheet in your layout:

+    = stylesheet_link_tag 'fontawesome'

 After installation, run your proc file which will watch your development app and create icon subsets on the fly.
 In production during deploy your app should automatically run the rake task build:fontawesome and create the icon subsets and css.